 The camera itself does offer an estimate of how many images can fit on the remaining space for a given shooting mode.
-It’s the number at bottom left of the front screen, to the left of the battery status indicator.
+It’s the number at the bottom left of the front screen, to the left of the battery status indicator.
 But it doesn’t appear to be very accurate–at least for still images.
-For a new, freshly formatted 32GB card it shows 3040 images regardless of whether it’s set to 12MP, 7MP, or 5MP.
+For a new, freshly formatted 32GB card, it shows 3040 images regardless of whether it’s set to 12MP, 7MP, or 5MP.

-In real-world shooting I’ve found that you can get many more images on a card than that indicator suggests.
+In real-world shooting, I’ve found that you can get many more images on a card than that indicator suggests.
 The file sizes vary by image size as well as from image to image within the same image size.
 That’s because of the way that JPG compression works.
 The amount of JPG compression that can be applied varies according to the colors and detail of the image.
 An image with little detail and big blocks of uniform colors can be compressed far more than an image with lots of detail and lots of colors with smooth gradations.

-But with normal shooting I’ve found that most file sizes for the 12MP still images from a GoPro HERO4 Black fall between about 5.8MB and 7.2MB.
+But with normal shooting, I’ve found that most file sizes for the 12MP still images from a GoPro HERO4 Black fall between about 5.8MB and 7.2MB.
 For the purposes of these calculations, I’m going to take the upper end of this range since that represents a target minimum number of images that will fit on the card.
-In real-world conditions, you’re likely going to have file sizes smaller than this mixed in, meaning you’ll be able to get more images that these minimums here.
+In real-world conditions, you’re likely going to have file sizes smaller than this mixed in, meaning you’ll be able to get more images than these minimums here.
 So the numbers are “at least” numbers.
 But for this, it’s prudent to treat those extras as bonus images rather than counting on them.
 After all, it’s more likely to spoil a shoot if you overestimate how many images you can fit on a card rather than underestimating.

 What to Do if Your GoPro Photos or Videos Go Missing From Your SD Card